nodejs/node/deps/npm/doc/cli/disputes.md

 ## SYNOPSIS

 1. Get the author email with `npm owner ls <pkgname>`
-1. Email the author, CC <i@izs.me>.
+2. Email the author, CC <i@izs.me>.
-2. After a few weeks, if there's no resolution, we'll sort it out.
+3. After a few weeks, if there's no resolution, we'll sort it out.

+Don't squat on package names.
+Publish code or move out of the way.

 ## DESCRIPTION